davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.89 2025-03-02**<br>
+Enable nodes to be connected by double-clicking on node# links.
+This has the same effect as single-clicking a node# and then clicking the Connect button.

 **v0.88 2024-11-07**<br>
 Enable reading AMI cfgs from rpt.conf and manager.conf if not found in .ini search locations.